 The Role of Pain Management

-Effective pain management is essential for a smooth recovery after knee replacement surgery.
-Pain can interfere with your capacity to participate in physical therapy and perform daily activities.
-Some patients may avoid taking their prescribed medication due to concerns about dependency, side effects, or the misconception that they should “tough it out.”
+Effective pain management is vital part of recovery after knee replacement surgery.
+Pain can interfere with your capacity to participate in physical therapy and complete necessary daily activities.
+While some patients may avoid prescribed medications out of fear of dependency or side effects, failing to manage pain can slow down recovery and hinder rehabilitation.

 The Consequences of Avoiding Medication